Organisation of Ukrainian Nationalists

 During the Second World War, in 1940, the OUN split into two parts.
 The older, more moderate members supported Andriy Melnyk's OUN-M, while the younger and more radical members supported Stepan Bandera's OUN-B. On 30 June 1941 OUN-B declared an independent Ukrainian state in Lviv, which had just come under Nazi Germany's control in the early stages of the Axis invasion of the Soviet Union.
 OUN-B pledged to work closely with Germany, which was described as freeing the Ukrainians from Soviet oppression, and OUN-B members subsequently took part in the Lviv pogroms.
 In response to the OUN-B declaration of independence, the Nazi authorities suppressed the OUN leadership.
 Members of the OUN took an active part in the Holocaust in Ukraine and Poland.
 In October 1942, OUN-B established the Ukrainian Insurgent Army (UPA).
 (Note: The OUN and UPA were terrorist organisations, relying on terrorist tactics and collaboration with Nazi Germany that favoured the OUN at the expense of more moderate Ukrainian organizations, such as the Ukrainian National Democratic Alliance; not all UPA soldiers were members of the OUN or shared OUN's ideology.
 The UPA was also responsible for the large-scale ethnic cleansing of Poles during the massacres of Poles in Volhynia and Eastern Galicia and the mass murders of Jews.
 The OUN also engaged in murders of Jews, such as during the 1941 Lviv pogroms, as well as of Ukrainians during the World War II and post-war anti-Soviet terror campaign in western Ukraine.)
 In 1943–1944, in an effort to prevent Polish efforts to re-establish prewar borders, UPA units carried out massacres of Poles in Volhynia and Eastern Galicia.

 In the course of the war, with the approaching defeat of Nazi Germany, the OUN-B changed its political image, exchanging fascism for democratic slogans.
 After World War II, the UPA fought Soviet and Polish government forces.
 In 1947, in Operation Vistula, the Polish government deported 140,000 Ukrainians as part of the population exchange between Poland and Soviet Ukraine.
 Soviet forces killed 153,000, arrested 134,000, and deported 203,000 UPA members, relatives, and supporters.
 During the Cold War, Western intelligence agencies, including the CIA, covertly supported the OUN.
-A contemporary organization that claims to be the same Organization of Ukrainian Nationalists is still active in Ukraine.
+In the mid-1950s, the OUN-B split into the broadly social-democratic but short-lived OUN-z and the Dontsovite OUN-r under Bandera.
+After Ukrainian independence, the OUN-r (also referred to as the OUN-B) set up the Congress of Ukrainian Nationalists party while the OUN-M established itself as a non-governmental organization (having retained the name the 'Organization of Ukrainian Nationalists').